canonical/paas-charm/docs/index.rst

 The documentation for this project
 ----------------------------------

-The documentation is located in three places:
+The documentation is located in a couple of places:

 1. This site: Documentation related to the product
 2. `Rockcraft <https://documentation.ubuntu.com/rockcraft/en/latest/>`_: